If you’re looking for a crowd-pleasing dip to serve, look no further! This Hot and Cheesy Corn Dip is a winner.

 - Spread the mixture in a baking dish and top with the rest of the cheese.
 Sprinkle top lightly with chili powder.
 Bake for 20 to 25 minutes, until bubbly and golden.
 Remove from the oven and serve warm with tortilla chips.
 To save a few calories, cut up veggies are excellent for dipping instead of chips.

 PS.
-I’d be so grateful if you’d follow me on social media and subscribe via email using the box on this page, so you don’t miss a thing!
+I’d be so grateful if you’d follow me on social media and subscribe via email, so you don’t miss a thing!

 I always bake this dip in my favorite Pampered Chef Oval Baker.